ToxicJojo/SkeletonPlaceholder/docs/multiline.md

 ```

 Every multiline bone has three lines of 'text'.
 They inherit their color and size from the skeleton.
-There are different styles of multiline bones avaiable depending on the content you want to display.
+There are different styles of multiline bones available depending on the content you want to display.

 ## Paragraph